neo-project/neo-express/readme.md

 #### Ubuntu Installation

-> Note, while Microsoft has instructions for
+> Note：While Microsoft has instructions for
 > [installing .NET via Snap](https://docs.microsoft.com/en-us/dotnet/core/install/linux-snap),
 > there is a [known issue](https://github.com/dotnet/runtime/issues/3775#issuecomment-534263315)
 > with this approach that leads to a segmentation fault in Neo Express.